samyap4/password-rotation-action-post-login/integration/installation_guide.md

 ## Troubleshooting

 Ensure you provide a valid whole number for `Password Expiry In Days` and remember this will only apply to users that authenticate with Database connections.
+Also make sure to provide the `name` of the connections and organizations and not any `Display Names` or `IDs`.
+Make sure the list comma-delimited without spaces: `team-a,team-b,team-c`.
+Remember that the evaluation for `Connections` and `Organizations` is either or and not mutually exclusive.
+So if an organization is supposed to have this policy enforced, but their is a connection they are able to authenticate against that is not included - the user will not be required to reset their password.
+If you supply `Connections` and `Organizations` - only a user that authenticates under both an enabled `Organization` and `Connection` will have the policy enforced for them.
+And this will only be enforced for `Database Connections`.
+Users than authenticate through `Social, Enterprise or Passwordless Connections` will not be under the scope of this `Action`.